One of the best cashback cards for everyday spend, OCBC 365 credit card helps you save big time on dining, groceries and petrol – all 365 days a year.

 With higher cashback rates given for many different categories, the OCBC 365 will fit right into your wallet as your go-to credit card.

-Savvy spenders will want to optimise the OCBC 365 credit card by focusing on its highest cashback categories — dining and petrol, that give 6% and 5% cashback respectively.
+Savvy spenders will want to optimise the OCBC 365 credit card by focusing on its highest cashback categories — dining and petrol, which give 6% and 5% cashback respectively.
 Spending on other day-to-day categories such as grocery spend, utilities, electricity bills and ride-sharing will also earn modest cashback.
 You can start spending immediately upon approval to make full use of its automatic 2-year annual fee waiver.

 What the OCBC 365 credit card can do for you